 Below are links and resources referenced in the session, Accessibility in Communications, featured in the 2022 Conference on Housing and Economic Development, sponsored by the Idaho Housing and Finance Association.

-How to make your communications—from your website to your printed material —accessible to non-native speakers and visually and hearing impaired.
+How to make your communications—from your website to your printed material —accessible to non-native speakers and individuals with sensory related disabilities (vision or hearing).

 Contributors and Speakers:

 - Laine Amoureux, Account Representative, The International Association of Accessibility Professionals; and

 - Carolyn Quintero, Web Accessibility Analyst, Boise State University

 Idaho Digital Accessibility Consortium (IDAC) This work is sponsored by the Idaho Assistive Technology Project, a grassroots group of Idahoans invested in disability inclusion.
 Webpages to be updated soon.

 Community of Practice (AKA Accessibility Therapy) As your schedule allows please feel free to drop-in on any Thursday between 1:30 and 3:00 p.m.
 MT and chat, while you work, with members of our disability advocacy community of practice!
 No topics are off limits, nor are any going to be “scheduled”.
 The goal is to create a space for spontaneous connection, much like we might have if we were able to safely meet in-person before/after meetings or in our offices.

 Note.
 Email nstallings at uidaho.edu or laine at amoureuxatconsulting.com to be added to the Community of Practice (AKA Accessibility Therapy) and/or the IDAC newsletter – for training announcements.